Conservative Political Action Conference: 2022

 The 2022 conference was held on February 24 to 27 in Orlando, Florida.
 Speakers included Trump, Florida governor Ron DeSantis, and former Democratic congresswoman and presidential candidate Tulsi Gabbard.

 As in 2021, a second conference was held in Dallas, Texas from August 4 to 6.
-Speakers included Trump, Arizona Republican Gubernatorial candidate Kari Lake, and many congressional representatives.
+Speakers included Trump, Hungarian Prime Minister Viktor Orbán, Arizona Republican Gubernatorial candidate Kari Lake, and many congressional representatives.

-As part of one of the 2022 break-out sessions, the CPAC displayed a banner across their main stage with the phrase "We are all domestic terrorists."
+As part of one of the 2022 break-out sessions, the Dallas CPAC conference displayed a banner across their main stage with the phrase "We are all domestic terrorists."

 2023

 CPAC returned to National Harbor, Maryland for their 2023 conference.
-Major speakers at the winter event included Donald J. Trump, Steve Bannon, US House members Marjorie Taylor Greene, Matt Gaetz and Lauren Boebert, presidential candidate Nikki Haley, and Donald Trump Jr. Attendance was thinner than at previous conferences, with the main ballroom often half-full during speeches, though Trump drew a capacity crowd.
+Major speakers at the winter event included Donald Trump, Steve Bannon, U.S. House members Marjorie Taylor Greene, Matt Gaetz and Lauren Boebert, presidential candidate Nikki Haley, and Donald Trump Jr. Attendance was thinner than at previous conferences, with the main ballroom often half-full during speeches, though Trump drew a capacity crowd.
 He said he would not withdraw from the 2024 presidential race if he was indicted as a result of federal and state investigations underway.
 CNN fact checker Daniel Dale found that Trump "made some of his most thoroughly dishonest speeches" at the conference.
 Trump said, in part:

 In 2016, I declared: I am your voice.
 Today, I add: I am your warrior.
 I am your justice.
 And for those who have been wronged and betrayed: I am your retribution.

 Also during the conference political commentator Michael Knowles called for the elimination of "transgenderism," arguing that those who identify as transgender are "laboring a delusion, and we need to correct that delusion."
 Knowles further stated that "there can be no middle way in dealing with transgenderism," and that "for the good of society, and especially for the good of the poor people who have fallen prey to this confusion, transgenderism must be eradicated from public life entirely."
 Knowles' comments were criticized by several political media figures, including civil rights attorney Alejandra Caraballo, describing them as genocidal.
 Knowles demanded that The Daily Beast retract a headline stating that he was calling for the eradication of the "transgender community".

-Presidential candidate Vivek Ramaswamy later alleged that a political consultant with ties to CPAC had offered to rig the straw poll in his favor in exchange for $100,000+, which Ramaswamy declined.
+Presidential candidate Vivek Ramaswamy later alleged that a political consultant with ties to CPAC had offered to rig the straw poll in his favor in exchange for a fee exceeding $100,000, which Ramaswamy refused.

+Longtime CPAC board member and vice-chair Charlie Gerow resigned in August 2023, calling for investigations of Matt Schlapp and the organization's financial practices.
+He said, "The situation at CPAC has become such that I felt compelled to resign."
+Four other longtime board members resigned earlier in the year, with one citing concerns over CPAC's financial reports.
+In December 2023, CPAC was accused of covering up sexual assault allegations against Schlapp in a lawsuit against him.